 \subsubsection{Selection of Window Size and Stride}

-During the course of the trials, we tried out a variety of various permutations of window widths and strides in an effort to locate the configuration that worked best with the model.
-The length of the input sequence that is delivered to the model is determined by the window size, while the stride dictates the size of the step that must be taken in order to move the window along the EEG signal.
-Exploring the numerous possible combinations serves the objective of capturing a wide variety of time settings and determining which attributes are meaningful at varying sizes.
+During the trials, we tried out various permutations of window widths and strides to locate the configuration that worked best with the model.
+The length of the input sequence that is delivered to the model is determined by the window size, while the stride dictates the size of the step that must be taken to move the window along the EEG signal.
+Exploring the numerous possible combinations serves the objective of capturing a broad spectrum of temporal durations and determining which attributes are meaningful at varying sizes.

 Figure \ref{FIG:6} shows the performance of our model on SleepEDF-20 dataset when the size of the window and stride are varied.
-As can be seen, from Figure \ref{FIG:6}(a), the model has the highest classification performance e.g. MF1 and ACC are 82.68\% and 88.02\% when window length is 9.
-From Figure \ref{FIG:6}(b), the model has the best classification performance e.g. MF1 and ACC are 83.29\% and 88.02\% when Stride length is 1.
+As can be seen, from Figure \ref{FIG:6}(a), the model has the highest classification performance e.g. MF1 and ACC are 82.68 and 88.02\% when window length is 9.
+From Figure \ref{FIG:6}(b), the model has the best MF1 and ACC of 83.29\% and 88.02\% when Stride length is 1.

 According to the findings, the optimal F1 score could be achieved with a window size of 9 and a stride of 4.
 This shows that adopting a bigger window size enables the model to catch a wider temporal context, which could potentially allow it to extract more informative features from the EEG signals.
-It's likely that an information bottleneck will develop when the number of LSTM layers exceeds the optimum level 9 in our case.
-As additional layers are added, the model's performance can therefore begin to suffer, which would result in decreasing returns.
-Adopting an optimally large window size also enables the model to acquire more data.
-In addition, the increased stride of 4 enables more efficient processing by cutting down on redundant computations while still keeping a suitable overlap between neighboring windows.
-This is accomplished without sacrificing the quality of the overlap between windows.
+The model begins to lose relevant information and a possible information bottleneck develops when the number of Bi-LSTM layers exceeds the optimum level 9 in our case.
+As additional layers are added, the model's performance therefore begins to suffer, which results in decreasing returns.
+Adopting an optimally large window size also enables the model to acquire more data at once.
+In addition, the increased stride of 4 enables more efficient processing by cutting down on redundant computations while still keeping a suitable overlap between neighboring windows. \\